Jim'll Fix It: Notable "Fix-its"

+Following Savile's death in 2011, the BBC cited famous examples of "fix-its" from the show, including the group of cub scouts who were sent to eat a packed lunch on a rollercoaster at the Blackpool Pleasure Beach, and the young viewer who played drums with Adam and the Ants for a performance of their track "Kings Of The Wild Frontier".

+The Fourth Doctor, Tom Baker, appeared in the second episode, where he tore off and handed away the frayed ends of his scarf to girls visiting the studio.
+Ten years later, a young Doctor Who fan, Gareth Jenkins, took part in a short adventure titled A Fix with Sontarans with Colin Baker and Janet Fielding.

 In 1976 Muhammad Ali appeared in a fix.

-The Fourth Doctor, Tom Baker, appeared in the second episode, where he tore off and handed away the frayed ends of his scarf to girls visiting the studio.
-Ten years later, a young Doctor Who fan, Gareth Jenkins, was able to take part in a short adventure titled A Fix with Sontarans with Colin Baker and Janet Fielding.
+Also that year, Rolf Harris, appeared on the show.
+Footage from this appearance was featured in the 2023 documentary Rolf Harris: Hiding In Plain Sight.

+On 1 January 1977, Margaret Thatcher, then Leader of the Opposition, appeared in an episode when Savile introduced a group of children to her.
+In 1981, Savile asked her to appear on the show again.
+Thatcher, who was by this time prime minister, declined his request on that occasion.
-Veteran actor Peter Cushing wrote to the show in 1986 to ask if a variety of rose could be named after his late wife; the 'Helen Cushing Rose' was the result.

-In the 1980s a young boy called Dom Lawson, who now works for Kerrang! and Metal Hammer magazines, got his wish to be Iron Maiden's tech for the day and meet the band.
-The incident was described in Iron Maiden's A Matter of Life and Death tour book, where Dom Lawson speaks about Iron Maiden and his history on the band.
+Veteran actor Peter Cushing wrote to the show in 1986 to ask if a variety of rose could be named after his late wife; the 'Rose Helen Cushing' was the result.
+Also that year, a 14-year-old boy called Dom Lawson, who went on to work for Kerrang! and Metal Hammer magazines, got his wish to meet Iron Maiden and be their technician for a day.
+The episode was described in Iron Maiden's A Matter of Life and Death tour book, where Lawson speaks about Iron Maiden and his history with the band.

+Former glam rock singer and convicted child sexual abuser Gary Glitter appeared on Jim’ll Fix It several times, including in 1991.